CorySanin/Quiplash-Question-Editor/README.md

 Don't worry about messing up your Question.jet file, as Quiplash Question Editor automatically makes a .bak backup!

 ## [Latest Release](https://github.com/CoryZ40/Quiplash-Question-Editor/releases) ##

+Like my work?
+I'd really appreciate it if you [donated](paypal.me/Heckie) ♥